What Is a Sublease Agreement?

 Subletting a sponsor-owned apartment is much simpler.
 Typically, the sponsor (or developer), of a co-op building, will have many exclusive rights when it comes to an apartment that it still owns, including but not limited to not requiring board approval to rent the apartment.
 While a rental application is still needed, you will still find the process to be much easier than if you were renting a standard co-op apartment.
 As always, sponsor-owned apartments are still bound to all New York City Rental laws, including the Airbnb laws, which prohibit renting out apartments for less than 30 days.

 When renting out a rent-regulated apartment, you cannot charge your subtenant more than your current rent unless you are subletting a furnished apartment.
 In that event, you can charge a 10% surcharge.
 If you overcharge your subtenant, the subtenant can use the law protecting rent-stabilized tenants against overcharges.
 The subtenant might win damages of three times the overcharge, attorney’s fees, and interest on the overcharge.

-Moreover, if you are sublessee to a rent-regulated apartment, it’s possible you can become a victim of what’s called an “illusory tenancy” perpetrated by the landlord.
-An illusory tenancy is an illegal tactic used by some greedy landlords, and some tenant, whose primary goal is to receive additional profits on a rent-regulated apartment, by collecting higher than the legal, regulated rent.
+Moreover, if you are a sublessee to a rent-regulated apartment, it’s possible you can become a victim of what’s called an “illusory tenancy” perpetrated by the landlord.
+An illusory tenancy is an illegal tactic used by some greedy landlords, and some tenants, whose primary goal is to receive additional profits on a rent-regulated apartment, by collecting higher than the legal, regulated rent.
 For example, the legal, regulated rent for an apartment is $1,000.00, but the landlord (or the tenant of record) sublets the apartment to you for $1,800.00.
 That means that the tenant of record and/or the landlord are receiving an $800 profit off you, illegally.